Skip to Content

 Whilst in Palermo, check out unique neighborhoods such as Il Capo and New City but avoid eating here.
 Instead, head to the markets and restaurants in the Old Town of Vecchio Centro or enjoy one of the many restaurants and cafes in Albergheria.

 Catania has some awesome neighborhoods to choose from, with many food options too.
-Via Etnea offers plenty of incredible cafes alongside boutique shops whilst Teatro Massimo Bellini is a good place to base yourself if you are looking for some fun nightlife on your trip.
+Via Etnea offers plenty of incredible cafes alongside boutique shops whilst Teatro Massimo Bellini is a good place to base yourself if you are looking for some fun nightlife on your trip but still want to visit Sicily on a budget.

 Sicily on a budget

 If you run in for a quick coffee or drink, consider standing up instead of sitting down.
-It costs money to sit!
+It costs money to sit; not great for vistiing Sicily on a budget.

 Best places for nightlife in Sicily